CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

   To make your obstacles move at a constant velocity you change the **Rigidbody**'s **velocity** component.

 3. WOAH!
 That was a lot of obstacles spawning!
-When you're repeatedly spawning an obstacle, you want to be able to control how fast it spawns. to do do that you can us a built in function!
+When you're repeatedly spawning an obstacle, you want to be able to control how fast it spawns.
+To do that you can us a built in function!
 Add this to your code:

     ```csharp
     public float spawnTime = 1f;